hendisantika/springboot-resilience4j-sample/README.md

 # springboot-resilience4j-sample

+##  Try CircuitBreaker and RateLimiter with Spring Boot + Resilience4j
+[When](https://github.com/Netflix/Hystrix) I thought about checking [Netflix Hystrix](https://github.com/Netflix/Hystrix),
+it seemed to be in maintenance mode, and the image posted on the [Netflix blog](https://netflixtechblog.com/netflix-oss-and-spring-boot-coming-full-circle-4855947713a0) showed Resilience4j instead of Hystrix.
+I looked it up.

 ##  Fallback processing
 As with CircuitBreaker, there is no mechanism to execute fallback processing automatically, so you need to implement it yourself.
 It is OK if you process it with your favorite method, such as a method using Vavr's try monad or an ordinary try-catch.